aramk/CSS-Background-Size-jQuery-Plugin/README.md

 CSS-Background-Size-jQuery-Plugin
 =================================

-Replicates the functionality of CSS3 background-size for "contain" and "cover" keywords not supported by below IE9.
+Replicates the functionality of CSS3 background-size for "contain" and "cover" keywords not supported by browsers below IE9.

 #How to#